ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/migration/4_development_environment.md

 # Development environment

-Two different development environments will be setup; one with GNU Compiler Collection ([GCC](https://gcc.gnu.org/)) and the other with Arm Compiler for Linux ([ACfL](https://developer.arm.com/Tools%20and%20Software/Arm%20Compiler%20for%20Linux)).
-For convenience, containers will be used to set up the development environments allowing us to compile and run the example application.
+The original application uses GNU Compiler Collection ([GCC](https://gcc.gnu.org/)) so we want to create a development environment with this compiler and with the same version (when possible).
+For convenience and to be able to run on `x86_64`, we'll use a container for our development environments.
+This will allow us to compile and run the ported application using a `aarch64` container on our `x86_64` machine.

 See [Docker Engine](https://learn.arm.com/install-guides/docker/docker-engine/) for instructions how to install Docker in your Linux environment.

-Note: GCC compiler options are compatible with ACfL compiler options, i.e., the same `CMakeLists.txt` file is used for both compilers in this guide.

-## GCC
+## GCC container

 Create a file named `Dockerfile` with the following content:
 ```docker